Jcbnunez/uvm-fqr/Topics/1.Introduction to the Course/Practicum/README.md

+# Goals of Practicum

+1. Familiarize yourself with the VACC
+2. Navigate Open On Demand
+---
-# Lesson 1: Intro to the VACC
+# Topic 1 (Practicum): Intro to the VACC
 Program in Biological Data Science and QuEST

 ## Understanding the VACC